-If you chose to enable NTLM cache background job in one of your domains, you will need to enable the pfcron job that will periodically cache the credentials.
-This can be configured in Configuration-System Configuration-Main Configuration-Maintenance-populate_ntlm_redis_cache.
+If you chose to enable NTLM cache background job in one of your domains, you will need to enable the pfmon (or pfcron, if Packetfence version is >= 10.2) job that will periodically cache the credentials.
+This can be configured in Configuration $\rightarrow$ System Configuration $\rightarrow$ Main Configuration $\rightarrow$ Maintenance $\rightarrow$ populate\ntlm\redis\cache.
 It is advised to set the interval of this task to half the expiration of the credentials you have set in the domain configuration.
 This will ensure you have an optimal cache hit.
-Once done, restart the pfcron service.
+Once done, restart the pfmon (or pfcron, if Packetfence version is >= 10.2) service.

+26.1.2.
 Active Directory configuration

 In order for PacketFence to be able to fetch the NTLM credentials from your Active Directory, it will need a user who has replication rights.
-The user to which you have to grant the rights, is the one that is configured in the authentication source that you associated in the NTLM cache section of your domain.
+The user to which you have to grant the rights, is the one that is configured in the authentication source that you associated in the 'NTLM cache' section of your domain.